Editor’s note: This post was originally published in May 2018. It has been updated with new information.

 With an international background check, the employer can get international criminal records, education, and employment verification.
 Depending on the information employers need, they may pay for one, two, or all three.
 Costs vary by service provider, but GoodHire’s pricing for international checks ranges from $14.99 to $59.99, depending on the country.

-Each country requires varying documentation to perform the check, such as full name and a copy of a government-issued ID, such as a passport, so it’s important for employers to work with a service provider that can communicate what’s needed quickly.
+Each country requires varying documentation to perform the check, such as full name and a copy of a government-issued ID, such as a passport.
+It’s important for employers to work with a service provider that can communicate what’s needed quickly.
 GoodHire provides international background checks for 223 countries.

 A credit background check is a record of a person’s credit-to-debt ratio and shows how someone has managed credit and bill payments in the past.
 Also called a credit report, it’s a standard requirement when applying for a car or home loan, credit card, or any other type of loan.
 Many landlords also check credit reports to verify whether a person applying to rent property has a history of good credit and may be more likely to pay rent on time.